 What length of lessons will the tutor take, and how often do they occur?

 Different companies and tutors have different session lengths.
-It is important to understand how many sessions will take place and how long they will last.
+It is essential to understand how many sessions will take place and how long they will last.
 LS Tuition offers 60-minute lessons or longer, depending on your child’s age and concentration level.

-It is a smart idea to think about what kind of lesson your child will prefer.
+It is a brilliant idea to think about what kind of lesson your child will prefer.
 Is your child able to concentrate for two or three hours?
 Can they focus for two or three hours?
 If not, is it possible to give them a break?
 Or are shorter sessions more effective?